c-braeunig/structural-variation-viewer/README.md

 Both functionalities are boundled in __SVpipe.py__ to allow for a one-step process between data and figure.
 __SVpipe.py__'s functionality is extended with a GUI in SVgui.py.

+For more extensive descriptions and examples see the [master's thesis](https://github.com/c-braeunig/structural-variation-viewer/blob/main/Br%C3%A4unig-SVviewer-2021.pdf) as part of which this suite was developed.

 ## Prerequisites
 The SVx.py programs require*:
 - __Python 3.7.6__